abcsFrederick/l2p/README.md

 <pre>
 l2p = list to pathway

 This an R package for "gene set enrichment".
+It is optimized for speed.

 Available functions:
 l2p(genelist)            - return data frame with proabilities that arg (list of genes) matches a pathway